ICO – easy prey for cybercriminals

-So, according to the information of the British audit and consulting company Ernst & Young, more than 10% of the total amount raised by ICO funds in the amount of $ 3.7 billion, were stolen as a result of hacker attacks.
+So, according to the information of the British audit and consulting company Ernst & Young, more than 10% of the total amount raised by ICO funds in the amount of $ 3.7 billion, were stolen as a result of cybercriminals.
 To steal money, scammers resorted more often to phishing, forcing investors to send their money to a false address.

 A study conducted by the Russian Group-IB also showed that phishing is the biggest threat to investors and users.
 Cybercriminals, who used to rely on banks, now use the same tactics for crypto-cash ICO, which, as a rule, underestimate the risks related to security.
 According to Group-IB, online platforms ICO are attacked on average 100 times a month, and since early 2017 the number of hacker attacks has increased tenfold.